heroku-softtrends/dotnetmvc.sample/README.md

-# .NET Core Buildpack with Heroku Support
+# .NET Core 1.x Sample code for Heroku deployment
-## (Heroku Button with ASP.NET Core 1.x MVC Sample)
+## (Deploys with Softtrends Heroku Button using Softtrends ASP.NET Core 1.x buildpack)

 This uses the .Net Core Buildpack provided by Softtrends<br>